mgretajulia/villa-carlotta/sparql.md

 ## Query 2 — Villa Carlotta as an Immovable Cultural Property

-We wanted to find out whether ArCo links Villa Carlotta to the class `arco:ImmovableCulturalProperty`, and which more precise subclass it belongs to.
+We wanted to find out if there is connection in ArCo system for Villa Carlotta as Immovable cultural property

 ### Keywords used
 - **`OPTIONAL`** — fetches the more precise subclass (e.g. "Architectural or Landscape Heritage") only if it exists